Pool Flocculant vs Clarifier: What’s the Difference?

 Which One Should You Use?

-For example, if your pool is really cloudy and you want a quick turnaround, flocculant is the faster, more aggressive solution.
+If your pool is cloudy and you want a quick turnaround, flocculant is the faster, more aggressive solution.
 However, it does mean turning off your pump and actively removing clump formations.

-If your pool is a little murky and you don’t mind a few days of downtime, clarifier provides a slightly weaker but passive solution.
-As long as your filter is up to the task, the problem will largely take care of itself.
+If your pool is a little murky and you don’t mind a few days of downtime, clarifier is a slightly weaker but more passive solution.
+Assuming your filter is up to the task, the clarifier will largely take care of itself.

 The Bottom Line